jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 * when creating scaling policies, **CloudWatch** alarms are created.
 Ex: "Create an alarm if: CPUUtilization < 36 for 15 data points within 15 minutes".
 * ASG tries the balance the number of instances across AZ by default, and then delete based on the age of the launch configuration
 * The capacity of our ASG cannot go over the maximum capacity ee have allocated during scale out events
-* when an ALB validate an health check issue it terminate the EC2 instance.
+* when an ALB validates an health check issue it terminates the EC2 instance.

 ## EBS Volume